 New season, new music.

-This summer is full of highly anticipated new tracks from artists like Calvin Harris and Lana Del Rey.
+This fall is full of highly anticipated new tracks from artists like Miley Cyrus, who's returning to her early sound, and Taylor Swift (but you knew that one already).
 Below, a look at the new albums slated to drop in the coming months.